cboittin/Twitch-Baduk/README.md

 * Probably some bug fixing

 ## How to navigate to a directory with the command prompt
+To open a command prompt on windows, open the start menu and type `cmd`.
+On most linux installations, press `ctrl+alt+T`.
 Use the command `cd`, which stands for "change directory".

     examples :   cd C:\Users\Me\Desktop\twitch-baduk